-Plano's Best Restaurants — A Top 10 Guide to the Suburb's Extraordinary Dining Scene | PaperCity Magazine
+Plano's 17 Best Restaurants — A Guide to the Suburb's Extraordinary Dining Scene

-Plano’s Best Restaurants — A Top 10 Guide to the Suburb’s Extraordinary Dining Scene
+Plano’s 17 Best Restaurants — A Guide to the Suburb’s Extraordinary Dining Scene

 Growing up near Plano, I was unaware of how spoiled I was when it came to the suburb’s dining scene.
-An avid patron of historic downtown Plano as a high-schooler (I was a regular at 1418 Coffee House) and now of Legacy West (a speedy drive up North Dallas Tollway), I’ve truly grown to appreciate the area as I’ve gotten older.
+An avid patron of historic downtown Plano as a high-schooler (I was a regular at 1418 Coffee House) and now of Legacy West (a speedy drive up North Dallas Tollway), I’ve grown to appreciate the area as I’ve gotten older.

-The city is underrated when it comes to dining in North Texas, so we’ve rounded up Plano’s best restaurants that showcase just how great this small food city really is.
+Plano is shamefully underrated when it comes to great North Texas dining, so we’ve rounded up Plano’s best restaurants that showcase just how good this small food city really is.

+Opened in Granite Park in 2020, this American restaurant comes from Frisco’s EG Steak owners David Jeiel and Alex Nunes.
+Bavette Grill features a patio with a hydroponic garden where 36 organic herbs and vegetables are grown as “patio-to-plate” ingredients.
+Featured dishes include a 50-day wet-aged short rib steak, chili glazed chicken, a Butcher Burger, and salmon cakes, while the full bar serves craft ’80s-inspired cocktails.

+This San Antonio-based Brazilian steakhouse opened its doors in The Shops at Legacy in Plano in 2021.
+It specializes in authentic, rodizio-style dining and focuses on premium cuts of meats including lamb, beef, pork, and chicken.
+A salad bar and full-service bar, as well as outdoor patio are highlights of the spot.
+Plus, it’s all you can eat for dinner for $64.95 for adults and $32.95 for kids ages seven to 11.

 Plano, TX 75093 | Map